scoconno/scoconno.github.io/self/functionalism/notes.md

 Each item is composed of different materials.
 Some are composed of tissues.
 Others are composed of metals and plastics.
 But each of these entities can pump oxygenated blood to the tissues and deoxygenated blood to the lungs; you could have an artificial heart.
 According to the functionalist, since each plays the role described in the functional definition of a heart, they are each hearts.
 So regardless of what it is made of, it is a heart if it does the job of a heart.

-You shouldn't find this too surprising.
+You shouldn't find this surprising.
 A person counts as occupying a position at a company if they do the work associated with that position.
 They do not count as occupying the position because they have blood and tissue as parts, or because they have a certain height, weight, or appearance.
 Such considerations do not define a job; it's the work that defines the job and people of varying heights, weights, and appearance can often do the work of the very same job.

 The functionalist thinks that we need to be similarly careful when investigating the nature of the mind to distinguish between functional and physical descriptions of mental states.
 The identity theorist, for instance, really thinks that mental states are defined by some physical description; they think that a mental state is identical to some brain state.
 But the functionalist disagrees.
 They think that the nature of a mental state is the job it plays; the nature of a mental state is defined by a functional role and not what constitutes it.